chuuuuu/algorithm/leetcode/critical-connections-in-a-network/README.md

 ### Types of Edges in Undirected Graph

-1. There's no cross edge in undirected graph.
+1. there's no cross edge.
-   - You can prove it with proof by contradiction.
-2. backward edge is also a forward edge.
+2. there's no forward edge.
 3. the edge between parent and child is tree edge
-   - it is not forward edge and backward edge

 ### Subtree